Gavin MacLeod: Writing

 In 1987, following MacLeod's conversion to evangelical Christianity and remarriage, he and his wife, Patti, wrote about his struggles with alcoholism and their divorce in Back On Course: The Remarkable Story of a Divorce That Ended in Remarriage.

+In the 1980s Gavin and his wife Patti started a seminar called Born Again Marriages.
+The main purpose was to share their journey with others that were going through separation or divorce.
+They really wanted to see marriages salvaged much like theirs.

 In 2013, MacLeod released a memoir, This Is Your Captain Speaking: My Fantastic Voyage Through Hollywood, Faith & Life.
 He said, "...all my living has been based on what other people have written...
 I hope it can help others, how I overcame and never gave up.
 There are so many lessons in life."
 In the book, MacLeod recounted his stories as a young actor trying to make a name for himself in Hollywood, the lifelong friends he made, struggles with alcoholism, divorce, and faith.

 Personal life

 While working as an usher and elevator operator at Radio City Music Hall, MacLeod met dancer Joan F. Rootvik, who was a Rockette.
 They married in 1955 and had two sons and two daughters before divorcing in 1972.

 In 1974, he married Patti Kendig.
 The couple divorced in 1982 and remarried in 1985.
-During the mid-1980s, they became evangelical Protestants and credited their faith for bringing them back together.
+During the mid-1980s, they became evangelical Christians and credited their faith for bringing them back together.

 On September 20, 2009, MacLeod discussed his conversion to evangelicalism at The Rock Church in Anaheim, California, and was a guest speaker there in 2012.